juancasz/urlshort/README.md

 This application is designed as an URL shortener.
 It operates by either accepting a JSON or YAML file that contains mappings between shortened URLs and their actual destinations, or by utilizing an external storage system to store these mappings.

-The application makes use of the package [urlshort](./handler.go) in this same repository.
+The application makes use of the package [urlshort](./handler.go) located in this same repository.

 To run the application by accepting JSON or YAML files, the following functions are used: